-At the June 14 meeting of City Hall a member of the city’s forestry section stated that the forest would die anyway as it was mostly composed of ash and elm, both of which were threatened by insect and fungus attack.
+At the June 14 meeting of City Hall a member of the City’s forestry section stated that the forest would die anyway as it was mostly composed of ash and elm, both of which were threatened by insect and fungus attack.
 While this may be true for other sections of the forest, this is not true for the portion of forest several hundred metres west of the proposed Dominion Station.
-Our assessment of this section showed that, at most, only 20% were ash and/or elm, mostly ash, while the remainder (>70%) was composed of many other species, including five species of maple (Sugar, Red, Norway, Manitoba, and Amur Maples, Acer saccharum, rubrum, platanoides, negundo, ginnala), Cottonwood (Populus, deltoides), White Spruce (Picea glauca), two species of pine (White and Scotch, Pinus strobes, sylvestris) and several specimens of Bur Oak (Quercus macocarpa) which is at the northern edge of its range.
+Our assessment of this section showed that, at most, only 20% were ash and/or elm, mostly ash, while the remainder (>70%) was composed of many other species, including five species of maple (Sugar, Red, Norway, Manitoba, and Amur Maples, Acer saccharum, rubrum, platanoides, negundo, ginnala), Cottonwood (Populus, deltoides), White Spruce (Picea glauca), two species of pine (White and Scotch, Pinus strobes, sylvestris) and several specimens of Bur Oak (Quercus macocarpa) which are at the northern edge of its range.
 The understory consists largely of buckthorn (Rhamnus frangula), which although an introduced invasive species, offers an esthetically pleasing appearance.

 Grace C. Wood, B.Sc., M.Sc.
 (Biology)